Cerevo wants to be a “global niche” player.

 Tim: Okay.
 So then I guess it makes sense to, for part of Cerevo’s business strategy, to sell off the business units, instead of really trying to build a global brand.
 That makes a lot of sense.

-Takuma: Yeah, that’s why we are changing strategy from mass production to the globally storage.
+Takuma: Yeah, that’s why we are changing strategy from mass production to the global niche product.

 Tim: Okay, excellent.
 Well I’ve noticed you guys have run crowd funding campaigns in the U.S. Have those been mostly just for marketing purposes or have you used the revenue as the basis for building products.

 Takuma: Just research.
-We have money but once we are going to try the really easy product, we like to prove the acceptability then I’m going to use crowd funding.
+We have money but once we are going to try the really edgy product, we like to prove the acceptability, then I’m going to use crowd funding.

 Takuma: We are separating the edgy product or the really edgy product.
-So edgy product, the list is just 50 or 60 person.
-But this one is 80 or 90 person.
+So edgy product, the risk is just 50 or 60 percent.
+But really edgy product risk is 80 or 90 percent.